Rocky Mountain National Park

 The scenery alone is worth a trip but for birders, Rocky Mountain National Park can be paradise.
 More than 270 different species have been recorded in the park--many are just passing through, but the park's specialties are what the birders seek!
 Depending on the time of year, our target birds may include White-tailed Ptarmigan, Brown-capped Rosy Finch, Clark's Nutcracker, American Dipper, and more--plus there is always a chance to see some of the many mammals that inhabit the park.

 Our exact destinations will vary by season but a typical itinerary may visit Trail Ridge Road, Endovalley, and Wild Basin.
 Depending on our destinations, we may do some walking on moderately smooth trails with some rocky sections.
 Our total hiking distance will depending on the specific birds you'd like to see and your activity level.

 Rocky Mountain National Park is a spectacular destination year round but the wide range in elevation definitely affects both the weather and the birds.
-Here is an excellent summary to help plan your visit.
-See the BIRDS tab for more information on what birds can be found at various time during the year.
 The best time to see the most variety of birds is June to September but a visit anytime of year can be productive.
 The highest parts of the park are generally not accessible from approximately November through May.

 - Leadership by your experienced and friendly guide, Carl Bendorf

 - Comfortable transportation for up to three participants

 - Pickup and drop off in Estes Park (other locations may have mileage charge)

 - The use of field guides and quality binoculars/spotting scope

 - Picnic lunch (on full day trips) and, if desired, hot coffee!

 - Park entrance fees included